fl3a/jekyll_deployment/README.md

 8. Generate HTML from Jekyll via `jekyll build` to our *document root*
 9. Delete temporary file from step 2 and directory from step 5
 10. Execute an optional task, `$post_exec` that can be configured

-## Types of use

-The script can be used in 2 ways:
-1. as *post-receive-hook*
-2. as standalone script with the *git bare repository* as argument

-In both cases the same config (*deploy.conf*) is used.

 ## Installation